yiminghit/Energy_Burden_Electrification/README.md

 ## Contact

-For questions about this code, please contact the corresponding authors of the paper.
+For questions about this code, please contact yiminghit@gmail.com.